feritarou/crsfml-input/README.md

     when SF::Event::MouseButtonClicked
       # handle it
     else
-      # Let CrSFML-Input process the CrSFML event.
+      # Let CrSFML-Input process the event.
       # If a mapping is defined for ev,
-      # it returns the respective input event,
+      # it will return the input event string.
-      # otherwise nil.
       case Input.event?(ev)
       when "step"
         # ...